DataDog/documentation/content/en/dora_metrics/data_collected/_index.md

 ## Overview

-DORA Metrics generates [metrics][9] for each of the four core DORA metrics, as well as events with associated tags and attributes that are available in the [Events Explorer][1].
+DORA Metrics generates [metrics][9] for each one of the four core DORA Metrics, as well as events with associated tags and attributes that are available in the [Events Explorer][1].

 ## Default metrics